wp-plugins/client-documentation/readme.txt

 == Description ==

+Want to learn a little bit more about the upcoming release and share your thoughts, have on this open topic : “[Little Update for you guys](http://wordpress.org/support/topic/little-update-for-you-guys)”

 This plugin helps webmasters/developers to provide documentation through the wordpress dashboard.

 This plugins allows you to share 4 types of content: